testingisdocumenting/znai/znai-docs/documentation/snippets/java-doc.md

 # Enum Entries With References

-Use [Code References](snippets/code-references) file to link enum entries to reference pages.
+Use a [Code References](snippets/code-references) file to link enum entries to reference pages.

 To do that, define references in a CSV file, using a two column format: `enum-name, link`.